Koumbaya/wumpus/README.md

    - **Winning**: The player wins by shooting the Wumpus without falling into a pit or being eaten.
    - **Losing**: The player loses by getting struck by an arrow, falling into a pit, or being eaten by the Wumpus.

+6. **Levels Topology**:
+   Levels are often 3D shapes flattened to 2d and thus, can be hard to visualize.
+See the `levels` folder for 2D renders (but forget the numbers you see on the graph, they are randomized!)
+   - **1**: Is a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png) with 20 caverns.
+   - **2**: Is a moebius strip with 20 caverns.
+   - **3**: Is a string of beads that loops around. ·:··:··:··:··:·
+   - **4**: Is a serie of 5 hexagons connected in a torus shape.
+   - **5**: Is a Dendrite-like cave with a branching pattern and a lot of dead-ends.
+   - **6**: Is a grid of one-way tunnels.
+Each cavern is connected to 2 other cavern.
+Be careful or you might need to loop around !

-6. **Advanced**:
+7. **Advanced**:
    - In advanced mode, you must kill the wumpus then find your way out of the labyrinth by finding a key and its door!

 **Notes**: Small difference with the original game :
 It would only move 1 cave, which was kind of easier (to relocate) but less forgetfull (it would have a 1/3 chance of eating you unless you backtracked 1 room).
 Possible paths for the arrow weren't displayed, maybe because of computing requirements/space.

-Pen & paper are recommended to take notes or draw the map ! (or you can print a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png)).
+Pen & paper are recommended to take notes or draw the map !
-While the layout remains fixed, the numbers of the caverns is random.
+While the layout remains fixed, the numbers by which the caverns are named do not follow a particular logic (i.e cavern 1 may not be connected to cavern 2).

 ### Running the game
 ```